 The Cisco EA bundling math

 A Cisco Enterprise Agreement typically prices Cisco XDR meaningfully below standalone tier list.
-EA economics matter most for organisations already buying $500K+ in Cisco security and networking; below that scale, the EA structure rarely produces enough discount to justify the consolidation work.
-The typical EA-driven Cisco XDR effective rate sits at roughly 20 to 35% below the bands quoted above, with the larger discount reserved for multi-year, multi-product commits.
+EA economics matter most for organisations already buying heavily into Cisco security and networking; below that scale, the EA structure rarely produces enough discount to justify the consolidation work.
+The EA-driven Cisco XDR effective per-user rate sits well below standalone list, with the larger discount reserved for multi-year, multi-product commits.

 When Cisco XDR is the right choice